 5. Talk to a friend, family member or us

 Give voice to your pain and talk things out with someone.
 You will be amazed by the amount of weight that lifts off your chest.
-You can also reach out to us on +91-7832085146 and we;ll try our best to help you.
+You can also reach out to us on our contact details shared earlier and we’ll try our best to help you.

 Graphic Source: www.giphy.com